COLLEGE – MIAA Winter Week 9 Recap

 CENTRAL MISSOURI

-The Jennies basketball team returns to action on Thursday against Emporia State. … The Mules men’s basketball team returns to action on Thursday against Emporia State. … The Mule men’s wrestling team returns to action on January 9 when they compete in the NWCA National dual tournament.
+The Jennies basketball team defeated Emporia State 70-61 on Thursday. … The Mule men’s basketball team defeated Emporia State 78-71 on Thursday. … The Mule men’s wrestling team will return to action on Friday in the NWCA National dual tournament.

 CENTRAL OKLAHOMA

-The Lady Bronco basketball team returns to action on Tuesday against McPherson. … The Bronco men’s basketball team returns to action on Tuesday against Dallas Baptist. … The Bronco men’s wrestling team returns to action on Sunday in the Kansas Newman Open.
+The Lady Bronco basketball team lost 96-44 against McPherson on Tuesday.
+The Lady Broncos defeated Kansas Newman 74-55 on Saturday. … The Bronco men’s basketball team lost 83-49 against Dallas Christian on Tuesday.
+The Broncos defeated Kansas Newman 89-72 on Saturday. … The Bronco men’s wrestling team won the Kansas Newman Jet Open on Sunday with 201.0 points.

 EMPORIA STATE

-The Lady Hornet basketball team returns to action on Thursday against Central Missouri. … The Hornet men’s basketball team returns to action on Thursday against Central Missouri.
+The Lady Hornet basketball team lost 70-61 against Central Missouri on Thursday.
+The Lady Hornets lost 86-59 against Washburn on Saturday. … The Hornet men’s basketball team lost 78-71 against Central Missouri on Thursday.
+The Hornets lost 91-66 against Washburn on Saturday.

 FORT HAYS STATE

-The Lady Tiger basketball team returns to action on Thursday against Northwest Missouri State. … The Tiger men’s basketball team returns to action Thursday against Northwest Missouri State. … The Lady Tiger wrestling team returns to action on January 9 in the NWCA National dual tournament. … The Tiger men’s wrestling team returns to action on January 9 in the Iron Mike dual tournament.
+The Lady Tiger basketball team defeated Northwest Missouri State 84-71 on Thursday.
+The Lady Tigers defeated Missouri Western 87-56 on Saturday. … The Tiger men’s basketball team defeated Northwest Missouri State 67-50 on Thursday.
+The Tigers defeated Missouri Western 67-65 on Saturday. … The Lady Tiger wrestling team will return to action on Friday in the NWCA national dual tournament. … The Tiger men’s wrestling team will return to action on Friday in the Iron Mike duals.

 KANSAS NEWMAN

-The Jet women’s basketball team returns to action on Thursday against Rogers State. … The Jet men’s basketball team returns to action on Thursday against Rogers State. … The Jet men’s wrestling team returns to action on Sunday when they compete in the Kansas Newman Open.
+The Lady Jet basketball team lost 62-53 against Rogers State on Thursday.
+The Lady Jets lost 74-55 against Central Oklahoma on Saturday. … The Jet men’s basketball team lost 84-72 against Rogers State on Thursday.
+The Jets lost 89-72 against Central Oklahoma on Saturday. … The Jet men’s wrestling team finished 6th with 77.5 points on Sunday in the Kansas Newman Jet Open.

 MISSOURI SOUTHERN

-The Lady Lion basketball team returns to action on Saturday against Arkansas Fort Smith. … The Lion men’s basketball team returns to action on Saturday against Arkansas Fort Smith.
+The Lady Lion basketball team lost 73-63 against Arkansas Fort Smith on Saturday. … The Lions men’s basketball team lost 90-83 against Arkansas Fort Smith on Saturday.

 MISSOURI WESTERN

-The Lady Griffon basketball team returns to action on Thursday against Nebraska Kearney. … The Griffon men’s basketball team returns to action on Thursday against Nebraska Kearney.
+The Lady Griffon basketball team defeated Nebraska Kearney 84-76 on Thursday.
+The Lady Griffons lost 87-56 against Fort Hays State on Saturday. … The Griffon men’s basketball team defeated Nebraska Kearney 104-80 on Thursday.
+The Griffons lost 67-65 against Fort Hays State on Saturday.

 NEBRASKA KEARNEY

-The Lady Loper basketball team returns to action on Thursday against Missouri Western. … The Loper men’s basketball team returns to action on Thursday against Missouri Western. … The Loper men’s wrestling team returns to action on January 9 in the NWCA national dual tournament.
+The Lady Loper basketball team lost 84-76 against Missouri Western on Thursday.
+The Lady Lopers defeated Northwest Missouri State 71-49 on Saturday. … The Loper men’s basketball team lost 104-80 against Missouri Western on Thursday.
+The Lopers lost 100-94 against Northwest Missouri State on Saturday. … The Loper men’s wrestling team will return to action on Friday in the NWCA national dual tournament.

 NORTHEASTERN STATE

-The Lady Riverhawk basketball team returns to action on Wednesday against the University of Texas-Dallas. … The Riverhawk men’s basketball team returns to action on Saturday against Pittsburg State.
+The Lady Riverhawk basketball team defeated UT-Dallas 66-60 on Wednesday.
+The Lady Riverhawks lost 67-58 against Pittsburg State on Saturday. … The Riverhawk men’s basketball team lost 98-95 against Pittsburg State on Saturday.

 NORTHWEST MISSOURI STATE

-The Lady Bearcat basketball team returns to action on Thursday against Fort Hays State. … The Bearcat men’s basketball team returns to action on Thursday against Fort Hays State.
+The Lady Bearcat basketball team lost 84-71 against Fort Hays State on Thursday.
+The Lady Bearcats lost 71-49 against Nebraska Kearney on Saturday. … The Bearcat men’s basketball team lost 67-50 against Fort Hays State on Thursday.
+The Bearcats defeated Nebraska Kearney 100-94 on Saturday.

 PITTSBURG STATE

-The Lady Gorilla basketball team returns to action on Thursday against Arkansas Fort Smith. … The Gorilla men’s basketball team returns to action on Thursday against Arkansas Fort Smith.
+The Lady Gorilla basketball team defeated Arkansas Fort Smith 79-56 on Thursday.
+The Lady Gorillas defeated Northeastern State 67-58 on Saturday. … The Gorilla men’s basketball team lost 72-58 against Arkansas Fort Smith on Thursday.
+The Gorillas defeated Northeastern State 98-95 on Saturday.

 ROGERS STATE

-The Lady Hillcat basketball team returns to action on Thursday against Kansas Newman. … The Hillcat men’s basketball team returns to action on Thursday against Kansas Newman.
+The Lady Hillcat basketball team defeated Kansas Newman 62-53 on Thursday. … The Hillcat men’s basketball team defeated Kansas Newman 84-72 on Thursday.

 WASHBURN

-The Lady Ichabod basketball team returns to action on Saturday against Emporia State. … The Ichabod men’s basketball team returns to action on Saturday against Emporia State.
+The Lady Ichabod basketball team defeated Emporia State 86-59 on Saturday. … The Ichabod men’s basketball team defeated Emporia State 91-66 on Saturday.

 2025-26 MIAA Men’s Basketball Standings